Unusual Options Activity Insight: Aurora Cannabis | Benzinga

 Unusual Options Activity Insight: Aurora Cannabis

-Shares of Aurora Cannabis (NASDAQ:ACB) saw some unusual options activity on Thursday.
-Following the unusual option alert, the stock price moved down to $7.98.
+Aurora Cannabis (NASDAQ:ACB) shares experienced unusual options activity on Wednesday.
+The stock price moved down to $7.91 following the option alert.

 - Option Type: SWEEP